BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==
+= 2.2.6 – 1 October 2018
+* Fixed the option to delete an image when post is deleted inside the upload field.
+* Added new option to upload field to define how many file will be uploaded.
+* Added new option in the upload field to define the validation messages.
+* The upload field now upload one file by one.
+* Fixed the the shortcode bf_user_posts_list.
+* Fixed the validations process, in the case where the jQuery validator not exist.
+* Added new options to the featured-image field, now it work like the upload field.
+* Fixed the invalid image when file is not present.
+* New option for image upload max number of files to ensure the amount of files to upload.

 = 2.2.5 – 10 September 2018
 * Added support for WordPress.com.
 There have been UI issue in the Admin backend.